Doughnut (economic model): Conceptual framework

-The framework was proposed to regard the performance of an economy by the extent to which the needs of people are met without overshooting Earth's ecological ceiling.
+The framework was proposed to evaluate the performance of an economy by the extent to which the needs of people are met without overshooting Earth's ecological ceiling.
 The main goal of the new model is to re-frame economic problems and set new goals.
 In this context, the model is also referred to as a "wake-up call to transform our capitalist worldview".
 In this model, an economy is considered prosperous when all twelve social foundations are met without overshooting any of the nine ecological ceilings.
 This situation is represented by the area between the two rings, considered by its creator as a safe and just space for humanity.

 Kate Raworth noted the planetary boundaries concept does not take human wellbeing into account (although, if Earth's ecosystem dies then all wellbeing is moot).
 She suggested social boundaries should be combined with the planetary boundaries structure.
 Adding measures such as jobs, education, food, access to water, health services and energy helps to accommodate an environmentally safe space compatible with poverty eradication and "rights for all".
 Within planetary limits and an equitable social foundation lies a doughnut-shaped area which is the area where there is a "safe and just space for humanity to thrive in".